 - Speak to the media, public, and policymakers about our conviction that we can reduce incarceration and crime together, while supporting specific policies.

 - Support legislative changes at the federal and state levels, and practice changes at the local level and in our own departments.

 - Vet relevant research and policy proposals to reduce incarceration.

-We currently have more than 175 members hailing from all 50 states, from all divisions of law enforcement, and from across the political spectrum.
+We currently have nearly 200 members hailing from around the country, from all divisions of law enforcement, and from across the political spectrum.

 District Attorney, Contra Costa County, California;Former Presiding Judge, Contra Costa Superior Court, California

 Director of Policing Strategies, LEAD National Support Bureau

 Former Police Chief, Seattle, Washington

 Commissioner, Department of Corrections, Minnesota

 Former President, Major County Sheriffs of America